gsmecher/tuberd/README.rst

   am mindful that every additional language or runtime reduces the project's accessibility to newcomers.
 Perhaps pybind11_ will be eclipsed by something in Rust one day - for now, the ability to make casual cross-language calls is essential to keeping Tuber small.
+(Exception: the orjson JSON library is a wonderful complement to tuber and I recommend using them together!)

 Although the Tuber server hosts an embedded Python interpreter and can expose embedded resources coded in ordinary Python, it is intended to expose C/C++